 so you also should love one

 another" (John 13:34).

 Christmas should enkindle charity in my heart.
 Let me see

 you in every person I meet today.

-perform a special act of charity today for someone at home, work or
+special act of charity today for someone at home, work or school.

 Join the new media evangelization.
 Your tax-deductible gift allows Catholic.net to build a culture of life in our nation and throughout the world.
 Please help us promote the Church's new evangelization by donating to Catholic.net right now.
 God bless you for your generosity.